mterzin/IMOS_GBR_MGD_read-centric_analysis/README.md

   Australian Institute of Marine Science, PMB no3 Townsville MC, Townsville QLD 4810
   AIMS@JCU, James Cook University, Townsville QLD 4811

-This repository contains the code and data associated with the paper:

 ## Overview